Charles Nuamah is a student from Ghana currently studying abroad in Germany.

-Some students go into the interview totally unprepared which makes the visa officer doubt their seriousness to study in Germany.
-The visa officer expects you to know some basic facts about Germany.
-He or she expects you to know some facts about the state and city where your school is located.
+Some students go into the interview totally unprepared which makes the visa officer doubt they are serious about studying in Germany.
+The visa officer expects you to know some basic facts about Germany and about the state and city where your school is located.
 More importantly, you are required to know some facts about your school and your study programme.
-If you go into the interview lacking knowledge in any of these facts, the visa officer concludes that you are not really serious about studying in Germany and this can lead to your visa being refused.
+If you go into the interview lacking knowledge in any of these areas, the visa officer concludes that you are not really serious about studying in Germany and this can lead to your visa being refused.

 To be able to sail smoothly through the German student visa interview, you should be able to understand the motive behind the questions asked by the visa officer.
-The questions asked during a German visa interview can be grouped into four categories.
-These are:
+The questions he or she asks can be grouped into four categories.

 - Questions about Germany